Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Introduction

 The paper is organized as follows.
 In Section \ref{sec.method} we discuss the code, simulations, and particle identification.
 Results are presented in Section \ref{sec.results}.
-We begin by separating cores by their clustering (alone, binary, or cluster) in Section \ref{sec.modes}.
-This is necessary to isolate collapse (which we are primarily interested in) from tidal effects (which we are also interested in, but is much more complex).
-In Section \ref{sec.tsing} we discuss the collapse time, \tsing, and its distribution.
-We discuss the unexpected lack of correlation between \tsing\ and mean quantities of the preimage gas in \ref{sec.what}.
-Section \ref{sec.case_study} follows in detail the collapse of a fiducial object, and we discuss three of the four stages of collapse (collection, hardening, and singularity).
-We then show the stacked mean density and velocity tracks for a large population of cores in Section \ref{sec.ensemble}, stretched to each cores' collapse time, and show the nearly universal transition to coherence, followed by free-fall collapse.
-Radial profiles are shown in Section \ref{sec.radials}, which most clearly show rapid virialization.
-Binaries, clusters, and the fourth stage, mosh, are discussed in Section \ref{sec.multiples}.
+In Section \ref{sec.tsing} we discuss the collapse time, \tsing, its distribution, and the unexpected lack of correlation between \tsing\ and mean quantities of the preimage gas.
+Section \ref{sec.case_study} follows in detail the collapse of one fiducial object, and we discuss the three stages of collapse (collection, hardening, and singularity).
+We then show the behavior of the ensemble of isolated objects in Section \ref{sec.ensemble}.
 We summarize and discuss in Section \ref{sec.conclusions}.